hzhan236/Flight-Booking-Service-Project/hw5/writeup.md

 - **Reservations**: A booking for an itinerary, which may consist of one (direct) or two (one-hop) flights.
   Each reservation can either be paid or unpaid, cancelled or not, and has a unique ID.

-Create other tables or indexes you need for this assignment in `createTables.sql` (see below).
+You create these and any other Tables (and indexes) that are needed for this assignment in `createTables.sql` (which is  discussed in more detail below).

 #### Requirements
-The following are the functional specifications for the flight service system, to be implemented in `Query.java` (see the method stubs in the starter code for full specification as to what error message to return, etc):
+The following are the functional specifications for the flight service system, to be implemented in `Query.java` The methods you need to provide are indicated in the starter code, where they exist as stubs, skeletons that you will fill out as you develop your implementation.
+Refer to `Query.java` for the complete specification, including what condiitons to handle and what error messages to return, etc.

 - **create** takes in a new username, password, and initial account balance as input.
 It creates a new user account with the initial balance.
-  It should return an error if negative, or if the username already exists.
-Usernames are checked case-insensitively.
+  Create() should return an error if it is passed an initial balance that is a negative dollar amount, or if the username already exists.
+When validating Usernames, please ensure that they are not case-sensitive.
+In other words, "UserId1", "USERID1", and "userid1" all map to the same User ID.
   You can assume that all usernames and passwords have at most 20 characters.
   We will store the salted password hash and the salt itself to avoid storing passwords in plain text.
   Use the following code snippet to as a template for computing the hash given a password string: